-Harrington is celebrating Wound Care Awareness Week from June 1-7, 2015 by bringing more attention to the estimated 6.7 million people suffering from chronic, non-healing wounds.
+Harrington is celebrating Wound Care Awareness Week by bringing more attention to the estimated 6.7 million people suffering from chronic, non-healing wounds.

 According to the latest data from the Centers for Disease Control and Prevention, there are more than 50 million inpatient and outpatient surgical procedures performed in the United States — that’s more than 100 million surgeries per year.
 The need for post-surgical wound care is sharply on the rise.

 The Wound Care Center at Harrington, located in Charlton, offers advanced and specialized treatment programs for these types of wounds, including hyperbaric oxygen therapy.

 The statistics on wound care are more staggering than people realize.
 Someone who has developed a diabetic foot ulcer, for example, may find the only treatment is amputation.
 However, diabetic patients with an amputation have a 68% mortality rate within five years if the wound does not heal and is not treated (Healogics).
 That is a higher mortality rate than many cancers!